Content

 Research found that alprostadil was significantly more effective than a placebo in patients with ED.

 Since alprostadil mostly remains in the genital area and doesn’t spread to the rest of the body, the cream doesn’t seem to interact with other medications.
-With that in mind, it might be a good alternative to PDE5 inhibitors, as it can be safer for folks who use nitrates, alpha blockers and blood pressure medication.
+With that in mind, it might be a good alternative to PDE5 inhibitors, as it can be safer for folks who use nitrates, alpha-blockers, and blood pressure medication.

 However, the FDA has approved Caverject®, an alprostadil-based injection for the treatment of erectile dysfunction.

+SST-6006 is a topical cream containing sildenafil — the same active ingredient that helps Viagra do its thing.
 Though some studies have looked into the possibility of using sildenafil gel or cream, it’s not commercially available yet.

-A company called Strategic Science & Technologies LLC announced it had completed a phase 2aI study of an SST-6006 in 2017 and currently says they are “actively engaged in partner discussions
+A company called Strategic Science & Technologies LLC announced it had completed a phase 2A clinical trial of an SST-6006 product in 2017 and currently says it’s “actively engaged in partner discussions.”

 So for now, sildenafil gel isn’t yet a thing — but that might change in the future.